 Half of the Nordic marketers claimed that their company was successful, or very successful, at content marketing.
 Success is largely due to a documented strategy and whether a company measures their efforts on a regular basis.
 There is a clear connection between the two.

-Indeed, Nordic marketers are in general better at documenting their strategies than American marketers.
+More notably, Nordic marketers are in general better at documenting their strategies than American marketers.
 Half of Nordic companies have documented their strategy, compared to 37% of American B2B marketers.

 Failure to write down a strategy is still one of the main reasons why businesses fail.
 Indeed, Spoon’s survey confirms the findings from Content Marketing Institute: you need a strategy, and it needs to be written down.